litelitelite/otus_2024/README.md

 # lession-5-nginx

-## This code create an 4 VM in YC and provision Nginx, PostgreSQL and simple python flask app to it.
+## This code create an 4 VM in YC and provision iscsi initiator and 3 iscsi targets.

 ### Usage